johnwbyrd/pennyworth/doc/deployment.md

   ]
 }
 ```
+- **Note:** `iam:CreateServiceLinkedRole` is required for CloudFormation/SAM to create the service-linked role that API Gateway needs to manage custom domains.
+Without it, stack creation will fail with a permissions error when creating the custom domain for the first time in an account/region.
 - **Replace the wildcard in `iam:PassRole` with specific ARNs as soon as you know them.**

 ### 2. Create an IAM Role for GitHub OIDC